What is cancer immunotherapy?

 - Stimulating your own immune system to work harder or smarter to attack cancer cells

 - Giving you immune system components, such as man-made immune system proteins

-For a long time doctors suspected that the immune system had an effect on certain cancers.
+For a long time doctors suspected that the immune system could affect certain cancers.
 Even before the immune system was well understood, William Coley, MD, a New York surgeon, first noted that getting an infection after surgery seemed to help some cancer patients.
 In the late 1800s, he began treating cancer patients by infecting them with certain kinds of bacteria, which came to be known as Coley toxins.
 Although he had some success, his technique was overshadowed when other forms of cancer treatment, such as radiation therapy, came into use.

-Immunotherapy includes a wide variety of treatments that work in different ways.
-Some seem to work by boosting the body’s immune system in a very general way.
+Immunotherapy includes treatments that work in different ways.
+Some boost the body’s immune system in a very general way.
 Others help train the immune system to attack cancer cells specifically.

-Immunotherapy seems to work better for some types of cancer than for others.
-It is used by itself to treat some cancers, but for many cancers it seems to work best when used along with other types of treatment.
+Immunotherapy works better for some types of cancer than for others.
+It’s used by itself for some of these cancers, but for others it seems to work better when used with other types of treatment.